Jacob Paul Bricca

 MFA, Film Editing – American Film Institute

-Jacob Bricca is an award-winning film editor and director whose work has been screened theatrically across the globe.
+Jacob Bricca, ACE is an award-winning film editor and director whose work has been screened theatrically across the globe.
 Among the dozen feature films he has edited are the international theatrical hit Lost In La Mancha (IFC Films), the New Yorker Films theatrical release Con Artist (Ovation), two films that have shown on Independent Lens, and the 2016 Sundance Special Jury Prize winner The Bad Kids (Netflix).
 His directorial credits include Pure, which premiered at the 2009 Berlin Intl.
 Film Festival, Indies Under Fire: The Battle for the American Bookstore, won awards at the Newburyport Documentary Festival and the Santa Cruz Film Festival, and Finding Tatanka, which premiered at the Big Sky Documentary Film Festival and is distributed by Passion River Films.